Alfred Russel Wallace

 Now a scientific notoriety Wallace set out in 1886 on a ten month’s lecture tour in America where his brother John had taken up residence in California.
 His popularity had risen after publication in 1880 of his Island Life, a follow-up to The Geographic Distribution of Animals (1876).
 Though evolution was the main topic he also found time to discuss biogeography and political reform, not to mention his special interest in spirituality.

 Visiting Colorado he teamed up with botanist Alice Eastwood botanising in the Rocky Mountains.
 This was to give him the material for an 1891 paper English and American Flowers linking glaciation to similarities in the floras of North America, Europe and Asia.
-He was quite happy with the naming of evolutionary theory ‘Darwinism’, even making this the title of a book published in 1889 which summarised the material he had delivered in his American lectures.
+He was quite happy with the naming of evolutionary theory ‘Darwinism’, even making this the title of a book published in 1889 which summarized the material he had delivered in his American lectures.

 Most of Wallace’s prolific collections were sold to collectors and dispersed across the world.
 However, it is believed that he did keep a set of educational specimens for himself in a rosewood cabinet comprising a wide range of insects, shells, pods and items in interest to natural historians.